AJK94/GrainBroker/README.md

 <p>
 The API is a simple .net 6 API, this was chosen as it's easy to set up, easy to maintain and .net 6 has a long support lifetime.

 The API has one endpoint setup for all purchase order information.
-With further investigation into the front end needs we can easily make more endpoints to provide more functionality.
+With further investigation into what the client wants for the front end needs we can easily make more endpoints to provide more functionality.

-The API currently has no authentication but we could easily add RBAC using Microsoft Identity
+The API currently has no authentication but we could easily add RBAC using Microsoft Identity.
 </p>
 </details>